 site as Moyaone, a settlement visited and mapped by Captain John Smith in 1608, although some archaeologists

 now question that interpretation.
 Thousands of artifacts, including lithics, ceramics, and other

 objects were recovered during the excavations and indicate that the town at Accokeek Creek, whether

 it was Moyaone or not, was a major center on the Potomac River.

-Materials from the Accokeek collection are stored in at least two places, including the Smithsonian
+Materials from the Accokeek collection are stored in at least four places, including the Smithsonian

-Institution and the Museum of Anthropological Archaeology at the University of Michigan.
-The collection
+Institution, the Museum of Anthropological Archaeology at the University of Michigan, the Maryland

 examined for this project was the one housed at the University of Michigan, where the collection has